-So you’re finally ready to quit your job and get started building your own online business and making a living online.
+So you’re finally ready to quit your job and get started building your own online business and making a living in the online world.

 The lure of a more flexible lifestyle and being more available for your family, leaves you realising that working online from home or starting an online side gig is your next step.